Eureka effect

 The eureka effect (also known as the Aha! moment or eureka moment) refers to the common human experience of suddenly understanding a previously incomprehensible problem or concept.
 Some research describes the Aha! effect (also known as insight or epiphany) as a memory advantage, but conflicting results exist as to where exactly it occurs in the brain, and it is difficult to predict under what circumstances one can predict an Aha! moment.

 Insight is a psychological term that attempts to describe the process in problem solving when a previously unsolvable puzzle becomes suddenly clear and obvious.
 Often this transition from not understanding to spontaneous comprehension is accompanied by an exclamation of joy or satisfaction, an Aha! moment.

 A person utilizing insight to solve a problem is able to give accurate, discrete, all-or-nothing type responses, whereas individuals not using the insight process are more likely to produce partial, incomplete responses.

 A recent theoretical account of the Aha! moment started with four defining attributes of this experience.
-First, the Aha! moment appears suddenly; second, the solution to a problem can be processed smoothly, or fluently; third, the Aha! moment elicits positive affect; fourth, a person experiencing the Aha! moment is convinced that a solution is true.
+First, the Aha! moment appears suddenly; second, the solution to a problem can be processed smoothly, or fluently; third, the Aha! moment elicits positive effect; fourth, a person experiencing the Aha! moment is convinced that a solution is true.
 These four attributes are not separate but can be combined because the experience of processing fluency, especially when it occurs surprisingly (for example, because it is sudden), elicits both positive affect and judged truth.

 Insight can be conceptualized as a two phase process.
 The first phase of an Aha! experience requires the problem solver to come upon an impasse, where they become stuck and even though they may seemingly have explored all the possibilities, are still unable to retrieve or generate a solution.
 The second phase occurs suddenly and unexpectedly.
 After a break in mental fixation or re-evaluating the problem, the answer is retrieved.
 Some research suggest that insight problems are difficult to solve because of our mental fixation on the inappropriate aspects of the problem content.
 In order to solve insight problems, one must "think outside the box".
 It is this elaborate rehearsal that may cause people to have better memory for Aha! moments.
 Insight is believed to occur with a break in mental fixation, allowing the solution to appear transparent and obvious.